-Central Records Computer System Security The central records computer system is
+V. Central Records Computer System Security The central records computer system is maintained by the Queen Anne's County Department of Emergency Services (DES) in cooperation with the agency Computer Systems Liaison appointed by the Sheriff.
 DES provides security for the hardware and the technical elements of the system, while the agency's Computer Systems Liaison secures the software and user elements of the program.
 Included in the process are the storage, security, and data back-up of the system.
 The computer system is equipped with a password audit tracking mechanism which will be reviewed annually by the Computer Systems Liaison and the Chief Deputy.